quicwg/multipath/draft-ietf-quic-multipath.md

 --- abstract

-This document specifies a multipath extension for the QUIC protocol to enable the aneous usage of multiple paths for a single connection.
+This document specifies a multipath extension for the QUIC protocol to enable the simltaneoususage of multiple paths for a single connection.

 --- middle

 # Introduction

 This document specifies an extension to QUIC version 1 {{QUIC-TRANSPORT}}
-to enable the aneous usage of multiple paths for a single connection, using the same or different 4-tuples.
+to enable the simltaneoususage of multiple paths for a single connection, using the same or different 4-tuples.

 Connection migration as specified in {{Section 9 of QUIC-TRANSPORT}}